18F/handbook/_pages/travel-and-leave/travel-and-leave-policies/first-time-travel-get-in-concur.md

 While you wait for the ID number to be generated and sent to you via email (which can take up to 1 business day), you may get started on [applying for the GSA travel card]({{site.baseurl}}/first-time-travel-travel-card).

-2. Take the 2019 GSA Mandatory Cyber Security and Privacy Training in [OLU](https://gsaolu.gsa.gov).
-This can take several hours.
+2. Ensure you have completed the mandatory security and privacy training required of all GSA staff, assigned to you in OLU (https://gsaolu.gsa.gov).
 Follow the instructions [here]({{site.baseurl}}/training-and-development/olu/#help-with-olu) if you need help.

 3. Complete the [CGE Access Request Form](https://www.gsa.gov/forms-library/concur-government-edition-cge-access-request), minus the EFT enrollment form.
 Either an electronic or ink signature is fine.
 Don't forget to get your supervisor's signature as well! \*_Not sure about a particular field?
 Get help by reading the_ [_FAQ below_](#frequently-asked-questions)